 Section 2.2: Accessing the appropriate schema

 Your first step is to inspect the root element in an xml document obtained from the service you are testing.
 Since we are using OGC WFS as the basis for this tutorial, this root element will be wfs:FeatureCollection.
-The root element will have a collection of attributes that define namespaces for xml elements.

-in the schema validation process will be to download the schema against which you will validate your web service.
+The root element will have a collection of attributes that define namespaces for xml elementsThe next step in the schema validation process will be to download the schema against which you will validate your web service.

 In your web browser navigate to http://schemas.usgin.org/schemas/